microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 Solution Pipelines are used to build and deploy your source controlled solutions to environments in your tenant.
 You can create as many solution pipelines as needed based on your organization's environment strategy.
 The sample pipelines provided assume only 3 environments (Validation, Test, Production).
 However, more or less can be created as needed with specific triggers in the pipelines or without triggers that can be run manually as well.
 The sample deployment pipelines trigger off of changes to a branch (i.e. Test and Production) or as a part of a branch policy in Azure DevOps (i.e. Validation).
 See [Setting Branch Policies for Pull Request Validation](#setting-branch-policies-for-pull-request-validation) below for more information on Branch Policies.

-The following steps show how to create a pipeline from the sample pipeline YAML (**build-deploy-validation-SampleSolution.yml**).
+The following steps show how to **create a pipeline from the sample pipeline YAML**.
 Follow these steps to create all of your deployment pipelines.
 For reference your pipelines will follow this configuration

 | Pipeline YAML File Name                   | Pipeline Name                   | Branch Policy Enabled | Required              |
 | ----------------------------------------- | ------------------------------- | --------------------- | --------------------- |